Skip to main content

 1. Select the Workflows page from the top navigation.

-4. Choose Duplicate workflow from the dropdown.
+3. Choose Duplicate from the dropdown.

 The new workflow will have the same steps, descriptions, step settings, campus, and category as the original.
 It will have the same name plus (copy).